amitrash/myMath/README.md

 there are some tests that check specific cases.

 #plotGraph:
-this class print your Polynom as a graph and gives also min and max point. this class isn't originaly writen be us, it's from a Github project. in order to use plotGraph you need to have XChart: https://github.com/knowm/xchart.
+this class print your Polynom as a graph, gives also min and max point and It also shows the area of the function under the X axis. this class isn't originaly writen be us, it's from a Github project. in order to use plotGraph you need to have XChart: https://github.com/knowm/xchart.